neu-rah/paco/README.md

 a parser can be stored, combined, passed around and perform parsing on many contents many times, all transitory state is kept outside.

+Untill now, all failing parsers do not consume... lets see...

-### Still missing
+## Still missing

-~~**Lazyness** right now the alternative parsers will ALL try to parse due to the strict nature of javascript.~~ inserted a strict check between the alternative sequence to avoid the need of lazyness.
+~~**Lazyness** right now the alternative parsers will ALL try to parse due to the strict nature of javascript.~~ _inserted a strict check between the alternative sequence to avoid the need of lazyness._

 ## Examples